Can You Get SSDI for Somatic Symptom Disorder?

 Can You Get SSDI for Somatic Symptom Disorder??

-TL;DR: Yes, but it is one of the harder mental health conditions to get approved for SSDI.
+Yes, but it is one of the harder mental health conditions to get approved for SSDI.
 Somatic symptom disorder (SSD) causes real physical symptoms that are driven or amplified by psychological factors.
 The SSA evaluates it under Listing 12.07 (somatic symptom and related disorders).
+The challenge is that many SSA reviewers and medical examiners still view somatic symptoms as 'not real,' even though the condition is recognized in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).